 Aside from distressed breathing, if the results show the indicators mentioned above, all it means is that the lungs are filling up with carbon di-acid or carbon dioxide, which makes it hard for the client to breathe.

 While oxygen is not going inside the lungs and to the rest of the body, carbon dioxide is building up.
-Therefore, it is expected that carbon dioxide can go as high as 50mEq/L. This will cause the blood to become very acidic.
+Therefore, carbon dioxide is expected to go as high as 50mEq/L. This will cause the blood to become very acidic.